DmytroChymyrys/ILABS/README.md

 To install this application you will need to put the root folder to htdocs folder .
 Database is MySQL, so for database connection you need to open  src folder and find settings.php, in this file there is DB array for db connection.

-In the root directory there is DB dumb for exporting it into database.
+In the root directory there is DB dump for exporting it into database.

 After that you can start testing the application on your local server.